Perimenopause & Menopause

 However, since I started my own journey and awareness of this next stage of life in 2016, I have noticed there is definitely a shift and the menopause is becoming much more talked about.
 This is great, but there is still a long way to go.

-HRT, Doctors & Clinics
+HRT/MHT, Doctors & Clinics

-If you start HRT and it doesn’t work (although bear in mind you often need to stay on them for 2-3 months until you notice any differences and even so, some women react differently to others) or you don’t respond well to them, please go back to your doctor and try another type (there are pills, patches – my current HRT is a patch and pill combo – and gels).
+If you start HRT/MHT and it doesn’t work (although bear in mind you often need to stay on them for 2-3 months until you notice any differences and even so, some women react differently to others) or you don’t respond well to them, please go back to your doctor and try another type (there are pills, patches – my current HRT/MHT is a patch and pill combo – and gels).

 NHS Menopause Clinics Near St John’s Wood – Your GP needs to refer you